-In order to ensure appropriate control on risks, Kroo is building a robust risk control self-assessment (RCSA) process to identify, assess and manage the key processes in the Bank.
+In order to ensure appropriate control on risks, Kroo has developed a Risk Control Self-Assessment ("RCSA") process to identify, assess and manage the key processes in the Bank.
 The RCSA is a key component of the operational risk framework, providing an integrated view of risks and issues.